apertus-open-source-cinema/elmyra/README.md

 ### Development Dependencies

-In order to compile the css and javascript for the Elmyra frontend, you need to install [node.js](https://nodejs.org/) and [gulp](http://gulpjs.com/).
+In order to compile the css and javascript for the Elmyra frontend, you need to install [node.js](https://nodejs.org/) and [gulp 4](http://gulpjs.com/).
 For node.js please refer to the instructions on their website, for gulp and the remaining dependencies run this anywhere in a terminal:

-    sudo npm install -g gulp
+    sudo npm install -g gulpjs/gulp-cli

 And inside elmyra's root directory:

     npm install

 Now you can compile the assets either manually by running `gulp`, or let gulp watch for changes and recompile automatically by running `gulp watch`.
-Additionally, there are gulp tasks to create releases - `gulp release-[windows/osx/linux]` - which collect all relevant files and put them into an archive named after the platform (e.g. `windows.zip`) in the `release/` directory.
+Additionally, there are gulp tasks to create releases - `gulp release-[all/windows/osx/linux]` - which collect all relevant files and put them into an archive named after the platform (e.g. `windows.zip`) in the `release/` directory.

-Elmyra uses a platform-dependent configuration module (`configuration.py`) in its root directory to determine the paths to the bundled dependencies, before starting the server the correct configuration module has to be copied over from the respective `lib/[windows/osx/linux]` folders by running one of the `gulp configure-[windows/osx/linux]` tasks.
+Elmyra uses platform-dependent startup scripts to set the correct paths to bundled dependencies, to be able to start the renderer and server these need to be copied over from the respective `lib/[windows/osx/linux]` folders by running one of the `gulp configure-[windows/osx/linux]` tasks.